sgorgun/bools/README.md

 ### Logical Puzzles

-Use the logical operators only to solve the logical puzzles in the [LogicalPuzzles.cs](Bools/LogicalPuzzles.cs) file.
+In this section you have to use the logical operators to solve the logical puzzles in the [LogicalPuzzles.cs](Bools/LogicalPuzzles.cs) file.
+You can combine the logical operators together to get the expected result of a logical function.
+Start with creating a _truth table_ for a logical function you work with, then analyze it and reconstruct a logical function to satisfy the truth table criteria.

 Here's the example of solving [Puzzle1](Bools/LogicalPuzzles.cs#L5) puzzle.

-Take a look at the list of test cases for [Puzzle1_ReturnBool](Bools.Tests/LogicalOperatorsTests.cs#L10) unit test and create an expected truth table for an operation you have to implement in the _Puzzle1_ method.
+Take a look at the list of test cases for the [Puzzle1_ReturnBool](Bools.Tests/LogicalOperatorsTests.cs#L10) unit test and create an expected truth table for the operation you have to implement in the _Puzzle1_ method.

 | b1    | b2    | Expected Result |
 |-------|-------|-----------------|